MoMakkawi/MoMakkawi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on developing projects, some of which are published [here](https://github.com/MoMakkawi?tab=repositories).
-- 🌱 I’m currently learning to develop a Back-End professionally from a [Meta point of view](https://www.coursera.org/professional-certificates/meta-back-end-developer?utm_source=meta&utm_medium=institutions&utm_campaign=metalp_backendcert&fbclid=IwAR0g3xk2krC1rLYnPHrLTg6Y-ug5t4TQ6rbKqlL8mUbkZblZ3NKdH7ALSWE).
+- 🌱 I’m currently looking for a challenging opportunity.
+- 😎 I worked as a software engineer for nearly a year in a @ProDigiux company where I achieved timely and cost-effective solutions in all SDLC stages.
+- 🔭 I worked as a freelancer for about two and a half years and contributed some of my work [here](https://github.com/MoMakkawi?tab=repositories).
-- 🤝 I was a mentee in the [Babbel](https://uk.babbel.com/) Reverse Mentoring program, where I exchange ideas and perspectives with a top leader in the language learning field and learn valuable skills to advance my career.
+- 🤝 I was a mentee in the [Babbel](https://drive.google.com/file/d/13guhGifz3jfsenFQ_a6F8lLt9DDSvaHa/view?usp=drive_link) Reverse Mentoring program, where I exchange ideas and perspectives with a top leader in the language learning field and learn valuable skills to advance my career.
 - 👩‍💻 I have already contributed to [NuGet Gallery](https://www.nuget.org/profiles/MoMakkawi), where you have developed many packages and tools that you can use.
 - 😉 I have already contributed to [Microsoft Visual Studio Marketplace](https://marketplace.visualstudio.com/), where I developed a [FCM Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=Makkawi011.FunctionalCodeMap) for developers.
 - 👯 I'm looking to collaborate on fostering the growth of the technical community.